krentzd/ai4ab/README.md

 feat_vecs = model.feat_vecs(input_tensor)           # Output: feature vector as numpy.ndarray with dimensions (batch_size, 1280)
 ```

-Specific models trained on different sets of plates and imaging channels can be loaded like this:
+Specific models trained on different sets of plates, imaging channels or bacterial species can be loaded like this:

 ```python
 model = AvgPoolCNN.from_pretrained(